-When India introduced a strict lockdown last March, Samya had to abandon his field work.
+When India introduced a strict lockdown, Samya had to abandon his field work.
 But there was an unanticipated consequence.
 The elephants became noticeably more confident.
 Lone male elephants began entering villages and towns day and night, causing damage to homes and crop storage houses.
-By October, a herd of 26 elephants arrived in one town at 10.30am in the morning.
+A herd of 26 elephants arrived in one town at 10.30am in the morning.
 Some traumatised communities, less accustomed to elephants, tried to protect crops by laying dangerous electric fences and snares.
-Five elephants were killed in lockdown by retaliatory action, and back in April the first ever case of elephant poaching for ivory occurred in the region.
+Five elephants were killed in lockdown by retaliatory action, and the first ever case of elephant poaching for ivory occurred in the region.
 Samya is extremely concerned this successful attack may encourage more illegal activity from professional wildlife trade poachers, now aware that elephants are living in accessible, unprotected forests.

 Making an elephant friendly village, and other solutions